Do all global climate models neglect land use impacts, because they rely on the same flawed assumption?

 In global climate models, cumulus or cumulonimbus clouds don’t exist.
 The atmosphere is cut into grid cells (curved rectangles) that models consider to be homogeneous, usually with a side length of 100km and covering an area of 10,000 square kilometres.
 All atmospheric variables are treated as identical within this area: temperature, humidity/moisture, rainfall, wind speed, or air pressure.
 If turbulence circulate air up and down within a grid cell, the model only measures the “effective” or net movement of air.
 For example, in reality, the air in half of the grid area may rise upward and in the other half air downward at the same flow.
 A gridded model would estimate the “effective air and vapour movement” as zero – hence no transport of vapour or energy.

-Modellers note this discrepancy between model outputs and observations, and turn to calibration.
+Modellers will note this discrepancy between model outputs and observations, and turn to calibration.
 Calibration is an external intervention by the modeller who “trains” the computer simulation such that it reproduces observation data.
 Modellers do that by introducing one or several “fudge factors” that “correct” variables in ways that computer simulations reproduce real-world observations as good as possible.
 All models use such calibration process.

-• Undue smoothing: Because a universal land use-related calibration factor is applied to the entire Earth, models are less sensitive to localized variations of land use change.
+- Undue smoothing: Because a universal land use-related calibration factor is applied to the entire Earth, models are less sensitive to localized variations of land use change.
 Instead, the same averaged land use impacts are attributed equally to every grid cell – whether it is forest, desert, or ocean.
 Actual land use changes are still parameterized and impact some earth surface parameters, but no longer impact energy transfer in the cloud layer.

-• Imposed causality: With calibration factors, modellers also add implicit assumptions about the causes of an observed phenomenon.
+- Imposed causality: With calibration factors, modellers also add implicit assumptions about the causes of an observed phenomenon.
 In the case of the radiative-convective approximation, the calibration factor attributes observed warming to either vegetative cooling or the greenhouse gas reflectivity.
 If the modeller chooses the wrong attribution, then the model may no longer have physical meaning.
 It merely reflects a calibration choice by the modeller, which is likely biased by personal factors – interest, research expectations, peer opinion, and belief.

-• Effective variables are difficult to interpret: Grid-based models operate with effective variables internally – observable variables that are modified by a fudge factor (or “corrective transformation”).
+- Effective variables are difficult to interpret: Grid-based models operate with effective variables internally – observable variables that are modified by a fudge factor (or “corrective transformation”).
 It is impossible to interpret or parameterize effective variables with observation data.
 Yet, many modellers communicate model results without considering the role of effective variables ([12]).

 Any experienced modeller should be fully aware of these basic problems of calibration and effective variables.
 The statistician George Box proclaimed in the 1980s that “all models are wrong, but some are useful”.
 When interpreting the results of any model, modellers must consider whether their interpretation is based on solid aspects of a model, or on uncertain aspects.
 And coming back to Makarieva’s point, climate modellers seem to have miss-calibrated land use in ways that limits their model’s usefulness for evaluating landuse, and especially for land management decisions.